newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Obtaining New Mexico Criminal Court Records

-The New Mexico Inspection of Public Records Acts guarantees the citizens’ right to view, inspect, and copy criminal court records.
+Under the New Mexico Inspection of Public Records Act, citizens may view, inspect, and copy criminal court records.
 The three ways of obtaining criminal court records in New Mexico are:

 How Do I Access New Mexico Criminal Court Records in Person?